There’s one way to beat the summer heat, and that’s to head indoors.

 It’s a great ticket deal, and this year’s programming includes a few bonus features.

 >> DAYTON BUCKET LIST: 100 things to do in Dayton in 2019

 WHAT’S NEW THIS YEAR

-This year, events will be held at both the Victoria Theatre and the Schuster Center.
+This year, events will be held at both the Victoria Theatre and the Schuster Center including some celebrity guests.

 “There is a new phenomenon within performing arts centers across the country in which there are screenings of popular films with the stars of those films present with a moderated Q&A afterward,” said Sue Stevens, VTA vice president of marketing and communications.
 “We’re happy about kicking things off in a big way.
 We’re hoping the audience who comes to ‘Napoleon Dynamite’ at the Schuster may not have ever been to a movie at the Victoria.
 So, we’re hoping we can get them to see the other films we’ll show.
 We’re also excited to host Cary Elwes, who has written a book about his experience working on ‘Princess Bride.’”

 In addition to the return of live organ concerts performed by Justin Stahl and Justin Nimmo on the Victoria’s Mighty Wurlizter.